dstepanets/Swingy/README.md

 # Swingy

-Small role-playing game with GUI made on Swing framework
+A small role-playing game with GUI made on the Swing framework.

 ![](doc/)